 A major piece of transport and logistics infrastructure was constructed on a former Department of Defence Military School and Logistics Terminal in Moorebank, NSW.

 The Moorebank Intermodal Terminal is a state significant major project in Western Sydney that will become Australia’s largest Intermodal Terminal.

-Liberty Industrial have been engaged by Qube Logistics to deliver three separate demolition, remediation and site preparation work packages associated with the construction of the terminal.
+Liberty Industrial has been engaged by Qube Logistics to deliver three separate demolitions, remediation and site preparation work packages associated with the construction of the terminal.

 In their own right, each work package comprises a large and diverse scope of work but when combined and executed concurrently these three work packages form an extensive and complex civil demolition and land remediation undertaking.